 17 Board’s proposal regarding guidelines for determining the salary and other remuneration of the CEO and senior management

 18 Board’s proposal concerning the buy-back and transfer of shares in the company

 Nomination Committee proposals in respect of Item 2 and Items 12-15 on the agenda

 The Annual General Meeting has previously decided to set up a Nomination Committee to submit the names of candidates for election to the Board, the fee to be paid to the Board and, in relevant years, the election of auditors and the auditors’ fee.
 Pursuant to the Annual General Meeting’s decision, the Nomination Committee shall consist of the Chairman of the Board and one representative of each of the three largest shareholders on 31 August each year.
 Prior to the 2017 Annual General Meeting, the Nomination Committee consists of Mats Guldbrand, L E Lundbergföretagen; Alice Kempe, Kempe Foundations; Hans Hedström, Carnegie Fonder; and Fredrik Lundberg, Chairman of the Board.
 Chairman of the Nomination Committee is Mats Guldbrand.

 The Nomination Committee has submitted the following proposals:

 Section 2 It is proposed that Fredrik Lundberg should chair the Meeting.

 Section 12 Nine Board members and one auditor are proposed.

 Section 13 It is proposed that fees of SEK 3,060,000 be paid to the Board, of which SEK 680,000 be paid to the Chairman and SEK 340,000 be paid to each of the other members elected by the Annual General Meeting who are not employees of the company.
-The proposal represents an increase in total of SEK 135,000.
+The proposal would result in unchanged fees.

 Compensation to the auditors is proposed to be paid against an approved invoice.